-Great North Walk: Newcastle to Glenrock Lagoon is a 3.9 mile point-to-point trail located near Newcastle, New South Wales, Australia that offers scenic views.
-The trail is good for all skill levels and primarily used for hiking.
+Great North Walk: Newcastle to Glenrock Lagoon is a 3.9 mile moderately trafficked point-to-point trail located near Newcastle, New South Wales, Australia that offers scenic views and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 Was ok, most of the walk is pavement.
 We did this walk because it was tagged dog friendly.
 The pavement section is dog friendly, however, dogs are not allowed on most of the beach sections.
 The last section to the lagoon is in state reserve which is not dog friendly, disappointing after completing all the pavement section.

 Fine if you want an around town walk with your dog, not a dog friendly hike at all.
 Also the full walk is more like 9 km than 6.3 km point to point.